akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/step-4.md

 Otherwise, go through the same steps as products.

 ::: info
-If you need more information on product models, have a look to the documentation [here](https://help.akeneo.com/pim/serenity/articles/what-about-products-variants.html#what-is-a-product-model).
+Need more information on product models, have a look to the documentation [here](https://help.akeneo.com/pim/serenity/articles/what-about-products-variants.html#what-is-a-product-model).
 :::

 If you didn’t plan to synchronize assets or reference entities, well done: your product synchronization is finished :tada: